-Travelers who have been exposed to or who develop symptoms of MERS-CoV upon return from the Arabian Peninsula or neighboring countries should practice cough etiquette (maintain distance from others, cover coughs and sneezes with clothing or disposable tissues, and wash hands frequently), wear a face mask, and seek immediate medical attention, informing the provider of his or her travel history.
+Travelers who have been exposed to or who develop symptoms of MERS-CoV upon return from the Arabian Peninsula or neighboring countries should observe good respiratory-hygiene (cough and sneeze etiquette), hand-hygiene (frequent, thorough handwashing), and social distancing (maintaining a distance of 1 m [3 ft] from ill-appearing persons) measures, wear a face mask, and seek immediate medical attention, informing the provider of his or her travel history.

 Travelers going to affected countries, especially older individuals and persons with underlying health conditions, should:

 - Observe good respiratory-hygiene (cough and sneeze etiquette), hand-hygiene (frequent and thorough handwashing, and social-distancing (maintaining at least 1 m [3 ft] distance from ill-appearing persons) measures.

 - Avoid physical contact with wild or farm animals and camels in affected areas of the Middle East.